 All these facts point in the same direction - if you have relevant cybersecurity skills, your career prospects are much brighter than any other profession.
 Consequently, cybersecurity specialists need to constantly update their inherent skills and stay updated with the latest threats and recent advancements in the field.
 And for these reasons, we need reliable training resources which could assist both professionals and newcomers to stay informed and develop a better and broader understanding of the cyber threats over time.

 Keeping in mind the vibrant nature of the cybersecurity landscape, we have arranged a list of free and low-cost courses, video content and webinars, cybersecurity ebooks and whitepapers, resourceful blogs, online podcasts, and several other important tools.

-These resources aim towards intensifying your existing skills and also imparting new ones.
+These resources aim towards intensifying your existing skills and also imparting new ones with proper cybersecurity training.
 Let us catch a glimpse at each one of these resources and understand how they are so beneficial for your career growth: